wadmiraal/docker-drupal/README.md

 ### Using Drush

-Using Drush aliases, I can directly execute Drush commands locally and have them be executed inside the container.
+Using Drush aliases, you can directly execute Drush commands locally and have them be executed inside the container.
 Create a new aliases file in your home directory and add the following:

 	# ~/.drush/docker.aliases.drushrc.php
 	<?php